 The speed limit on country roads:

 90kph (56mph) (on level crossings: 30kph/18mph)

 Petrol types and prices

-Petrol (benzín) is sold in leaded form as special (91 octane) and super (96 octane).
-Unleaded petrol comes as natural (95 octane) and superplus (98 octane).
-Diesel (nafta) is also available.
-In the city centre it is difficult to find petrol stations and they are far apart, but some are open 24 hours.
+Petrol (benzín) is sold in leaded form as special (91 octanes) and super (96 octanes).
+Unleaded petrol comes as natural (95 octanes) and super plus (98 octanes).
+Diesel (Nafta) is also available.
+It is difficult to find petrol stations in the city centre, and they are far apart, but some are open 24 hours.

-Prices of petrol are a very similar compared to some other EU countries (slightly cheaper compared to UK prices).
+Prices of petrol are very similar compared to some other EU countries (slightly cheaper than UK prices).
 You can expect to pay between 27 CZK and 33 CZK for a litre of unleaded or leaded fuel.